 So, after a car accident, the same two-year time limit would apply regardless of whether the legal remedy being sought is for injury, vehicle damage, or wrongful death, and whether the case is being filed by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian.
 The two-year "clock" usually starts running on the date of the accident.

 If you try to file your lawsuit after the two-year time window has closed, the court will almost certainly refuse to consider it, so it’s important to understand how the statute of limitations applies to your situation.

-Even if you’re confident that your case will be resolved through the car insurance claim process, you’ll want to leave yourself plenty of time to file a lawsuit in case you need to -- if for no other reason than that you’ll have more leverage during settlement talks.
+Even if you’re confident that your case will be resolved through the car insurance claim process, you’ll want to leave yourself plenty of time to file a lawsuit in case you need to—if for no other reason than added leverage during settlement talks.
 If you think you might be running up against the two-year deadline, it may be time to contact an experienced Arizona car accident attorney.

 If the other driver was entirely at fault for your car accident, the result is usually predictable: the other driver (through their insurance carrier) will pay to compensate you for medical bills, lost wages, and other losses you suffered.
 But what happens if you were partly at fault?

 Arizona follows a "pure comparative fault" rule when both parties are found to share blame for an accident.
 In most car accident cases, the jury is asked to calculate two things based on the evidence: the total dollar amount of the plaintiff's damages, and the percentage of fault that belongs to each party.
 Under the pure comparative fault rule, the plaintiff's damages award is reduced by a percentage equal to his or her share of fault.